Want to print this article for later? Click here.

 It should really come as no surprise that your sex life after menopause may not be the same as it was in your twenties.
 This can be really dramatic and disconcerting for some women.
 It’s really important to bring up this change in libido during menopause to your healthcare provider during your routine exam, or during a problem-focused visit.
 By the same token, your healthcare provider should elicit this information in a direct but open-ended way, so that they can assist if needed.

 First, women tend to complain about a lowered sexual drive or libido during menopause, in addition to vaginal dryness and discomfort, and even orgasm concerns, like weakening or absence during this transitional period.

 Who better to address these concerns than your gynecologist?

-How Sex Changes During Menopause
+How Sex Changes After Menopause

 If you suffer from a busy mind, where you just have so many tasks to perform and so many responsibilities that it’s causing undue stress, you’ll need to manage this: whether it’s with exercise, altering the diet, or meditation or mindfulness to help de-stress and bring you more into the present.

 Finally, orgasm issues do plague many menopausal women, where they become weaker or they become nonexistent.
 Part of this is due to hormonal change, and part of it is due to managing discomfort.
 We’ve already spoken about moisturizers, which I think are quite helpful, but from time to time you must consider the blood flow being enhanced in the genital area to assist with arousal and sexual satisfaction after menopause.
 For this, I often recommend Ristela®, a dietary supplement whose antioxidant and amino acid combination helps to enhance blood flow to the genitals to enhance satisfaction and female arousal after menopause.*

 I hope all of these are of help to you.
 Thanks!